Social norm: Sociology

 In sociology, norms are seen as rules that bind an individual's actions to a specific sanction in one of two forms: a punishment or a reward.
 Through regulation of behavior, social norms create unique patterns that allow for distinguishing characteristics to be made between social systems.
 This creates a boundary that allows for a differentiation between those that belong in a specific social setting and those that do not.

+Research in social psychology distinguishes between descriptive norms (what people commonly do) and injunctive norms (what people ought to do).
+In a field experiment at Petrified Forest National Park, and colleagues found that signs emphasizing descriptive norms (e.g., "Many past visitors have removed petrified wood") inadvertently increased theft, whereas signs stating injunctive norms (e.g., "Please don't remove the petrified wood") reduced it.
+This demonstrates that norms can be leveraged for social influence, but the type of norm communicated matters critically for behavioral outcomes.

 For Talcott Parsons of the functionalist school, norms dictate the interactions of people in all social encounters.
 On the other hand, Karl Marx believed that norms are used to promote the creation of roles in society which allows for people of different levels of social class structure to be able to function properly.
 Marx claims that this power dynamic creates social order.
 James Coleman used both micro and macro conditions for his theory.
 For Coleman, norms start out as goal oriented actions by actors on the micro level.
 If the benefits do not outweigh the costs of the action for the actors, then a social norm would emerge.
 The norm's effectiveness is then determined by its ability to enforce its sanctions against those who would not contribute to the "optimal social order."

 Heinrich Popitz is convinced that the establishment of social norms, that make the future actions of alter foreseeable for ego, solves the problem of contingency (Niklas Luhmann).
 In this way, ego can count on those actions as if they would already have been performed and does not have to wait for their actual execution; social interaction is thus accelerated.
 Important factors in the standardization of behavior are sanctions and social roles.